cme195/cme195.github.io/index.md

 ## [](#logistics) Course Policy

-There will be *two homework sets*, assigned the second and third week of class (due the following week).
-You are also expected to submit a *final project* (in groups up to 3 students).
+There will be two homework sets, assigned the second and third week of class (due the following week).
+You are also expected to submit a final project (in groups up to 3 students).
 You are free to choose a topic for your final projects yourself.
 Please submit a title and a one-paragraph summary/abstract for your intended project by the third week of class.

-You are encouraged to take the class for credit, as it forces you to get more practice with R. However, anyone is also *welcome to audit* the class, but auditors will not be able to have their assignments graded.
+You are encouraged to take the class for credit, as it forces you to get more practice with R. However, anyone is also welcome to audit the class, but auditors will not be able to have their assignments graded.

 ## [](#logistics) Honor code